MetricSign

 How does error 10060 differ from error 10061?

 Error 10060 is a timeout (no response) — typically caused by a firewall silently dropping the packet.
-Error 10061 is a refused connection — SQL Server actively rejected it, usually because it's not running or not listening on that port.
+Error 10061 is a refused connection — the target host actively sent a TCP RST, usually because SQL Server is not running or not listening on that port.
+10060 hangs for the full timeout; 10061 fails immediately.

 Can error 10060 appear in Azure Data Factory?